portsoc/hangman-in-branches/README.md

 npm run setup
 ```

-For now, we are using the default `postgres` user that comes with the installation of PostgreSQL.
+For now, we are using the default role that comes with our implementation.
+This is usually the username that you have in your VM or the role `postgres` that comes with the installation of PostgreSQL.

-Running the `setup` script may fail on your machines.
+Running the `setup` script may fail on your personal machines.
-If this happens, first switch the user by running the following command then re-try the setup script:
+If this happens, first switch the user by running the following command then re-run the setup script:

 ```bash
 sudo su postgres